EUMSSI/EUMSSI-UIMA/README.md

 Check out the repository using `git clone --recursive` to obtain all submodules.

 Compile and install everything using `mvn clean install` from the repository root.

+See https://git-scm.com/book/en/v2/Git-Tools-Submodules for more information on using git submodules.